-As we explored in the first and second articles [link to first and second articles] in this series, assessing the quality of Problem Management within an ITIL environment isn’t always easy.
+As we explored in the first and second articles in this series, assessing the quality of Problem Management within an ITIL environment isn’t always easy.
 From asking the right questions to determining which metrics should be used to measure performance, there are many variables to consider.
 In this article, we’ll take a deeper look at the “magic” involved when it comes to identifying a problem’s root cause.

 The Essential Components of Problem Analysis

 There are many ways to find the root cause of a problem, with some obviously more successful than others.
 Yet, without a standard framework, different people will naturally have different approaches.
 The effectiveness of any group of troubleshooters falls somewhere along a bell-curve.
 Most troubleshooting experts can be confidently given anything to work on.
 Solid performers are good for most tasks but have room to improve, and those with a poor troubleshooting reputation probably need help.